Shopping for teenagers is hard, but we can help

 Argh!
-A dreaded teenage boy has appeared on your holiday gift list and you have no ideas for presents!
+A dreaded teenage boy has turned up on your holiday gift list and you're scrambling for ideas for last-minute presents!
 This won't be easy.
 What do you do?
-Fear not, because while teenage boys may be heading into adulthood, they still like to play and have teenage fun, and we have the inside scoop on the perfect gift across the latest fun trends, brands and devices this holiday season.
+Fear not, because while teenage boys may be heading into adulthood, they still like to play and have teenage fun, and we have the inside scoop on the perfect gift, along with the hottest trends, brands and devices this holiday season.

-Our list has a ton of fun, cool gifts sure to impress a teenage boy, covering everything from outdoor activities, gaming, skateboards and headphones to a cool new escape room puzzle and the classic card game Magic: The Gathering.
-If you'd like a perfect but practical gift for your special young teenage man, we also have more great gift ideas -- a backpack, a classic cap, a rugged coat and cool sneakers.
+Our list has a ton of fun, cool gifts sure to impress any teenage boy, covering everything from headphones to outdoor activities, skateboards and gaming to a cool new escape room puzzle and the classic card game Magic: The Gathering.
+If you'd like a perfect but practical gift for your special young teenage man, we also have more great gift ideas -- a classic cap, a backpack, a rugged coat and cool sneakers.
 Scroll through this fun, crowd-pleasing list to find the best gifts for teen boys.

 A perfect first board for teenage guys taking up skating, this fun longboard includes everything they'll need to start shredding, including grip tape.
 The cool intergalactic design is a bonus.
 It's also worth mentioning that skateboarding is now officially an Olympic sport, so this is a perfect gift for teenage athletes with dreams of taking home the gold!
 It won't be easy, but practice makes perfect.